Guide to Graduate Studies in Physics & Astronomy

 Oral Exam.
 The oral exam consists of a presentation of some approved and interesting topic in physics or astronomy to a committee of at least three faculty members and should be prepared with the guidance of one of them.
 The committee members must be approved in advance by both the Graduate Program Director and the Graduate School.
 The committee should contain at least one experimentalist and one theorist, and at least one member whose research specialty is different from the student's field of research.
 At least half of the committee, and the chair, must be full time faculty.

-The faculty advisor for the oral exam will generally become the student's thesis advisor.
+The faculty advisor for the oral exam will generally become the student's thesis advisor, but there is no necessary connection between these.
 This exam is a demonstration that the student is capable of beginning Ph.D. research.
 The student should show that he/she is conversant with the basic phenomenology of the chosen research field, but it is not necessary to show a completed research project.

-The Placement Exams are administered before the first day of classes, so that students can be advised and registered to the proper courses at the regular time.
-More about this exam can be found here.
+The Placement Exams are graded by the Graduate Examinations Committee before the first day of classes, so that students can be advised and registered to the proper courses at the regular time.
+More about administering this exam can be found here.

 The Comprehensive Exam is prepared by the Graduate Examinations Committee.
 The Department's faculty meets to discuss the results of the Comprehensive exam about one week after each exam.
 After that meeting, the answer books are available in the Department office for inspection by the students for grading errors, or for removal by the appropriate student.
 No grade changes are allowed to an exam book after it has left the office.
 It is a student's responsibility to ask a professor to regrade a particular question, and this must be done in the office.
 A large number of small grade changes is not an acceptable way to make a significant change in a total score.
 Unclaimed books may be discarded after four weeks.